 Bell’s palsy, also commonly known as facial paralysis.
 It is a type of neurological disorder, which is non–progressive in nature.
 Thought to be a disorder affecting pregnant women and children.
 It affects the elderly population equally.
 The name Bell’s palsy is after Charles Bell, the famous anatomist.
 He was the one to explain the involvement of facial nerves in facial paralysis.
 Dealing with this day out and being careful not to irritate the condition any further can cause strain on you, as the caregiver.
 Here are some great books to help you now.

 Our facial nerve is the 7th cranial nerve.
-Which in Bell’s palsy each facial nerve runs from the brain, beneath the ear, and from there splits into several branches.
-The facial nerve is responsible for facial expressions, and also helps the muscles to close the eyes.
+In Bell’s palsy, each facial nerve runs from the brain beneath the ear and splits into several branches.
+The facial nerve is responsible for facial expressions and also helps the muscles to close the eyes.
 It plays an important role in general sensation from the skin of the ear.
-The facial nerve is also responsible for the taste sensation from both the head as well as the soft palate of the tongue.
+The facial nerve is also responsible for the taste sensation from both the head and the soft palate of the tongue.

 Causes of Bell’s palsy in the elderly

 The exact cause behind the onset of Bell’s palsy continues to remain a mystery.
-However, in certain cases, low immunity and a viral attack such as herpes zoster and herpes simplex virus type 1, happen to play foul.
+However, low immunity and a viral attack such as herpes zoster and herpes simplex virus type 1 happen to play foul in certain cases.
 In addition, other viruses such as cytomegalovirus, coxsackievirus, and virus that causes rubella, mumps, and influenza can also trigger facial palsy.
-The virus herpes zoster, responsible for causing chickenpox and shingles, thrives in the nerve roots of the humans.
+The virus herpes zoster, responsible for causing chickenpox and shingles, thrives in the nerve roots of humans.
 Whenever the immunity gets low, the virus seizes the chance and gets activated.
-However, the role of herpes zoster in the causation of Bell’s palsy still remains controversial.
-Doctors say that there are certain factors that can increase the chances of developing Bell’s palsy.
+However, the role of herpes zoster in the causation of Bell’s palsy remains controversial.
+Doctors say that certain factors can increase the chances of developing Bell’s palsy.
 These factors include:

 Headache accompanied by dizziness